Honda VTX 1800 Charging System

-Finding your Honda VTX 1800's battery dead whenever you try to start it up is a sure sign you've got problems with the charging system.
+Finding a Honda VTX 1800's battery dead whenever you try to start it up is a sure sign of problems with the charging system.

 Usually you only need to look at three parts of the charging system to find the cause: the battery, the stator and the regulator/rectifier.
-Grab your tools and run some tests on your Honda VTX 1800 by following the guide below.
+Watch the video above and follow the steps below to test the charging system of a Honda VTX1800 motorcycle.

-Tools and Parts Needed - Honda VTX Charging System Test
+Tools and Parts - Honda VTX1800 Charging System Testing

 VTX 1800 Charging System Test #1: Static Battery